JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 - R198 (2.21K): Pull up resistor to keep EN high.

 Output Circuit:
-- R207 (22.1 ohm): Series termination resistor for clock trace.
+- R207 (22.1 ohm): Used to dampen the circuit.
+If the trace happens to have too much inductance, the signal will "ring".
+Can replace this resistor when we get board back.

 Keep this resistor close to OUT pin on clock chip.
 Keep overall trace to Pin H14 on ZynQ chip short.

 ## Supporting Flash ##